Mortgage challenges for contractors: responsible lending

 More importantly, we know how best to present your credentials to give your application the best chance of success.
 Yes, even if your credit history exhibits the odd misdemeanour.

-On the High Street your problem will be that you don’t fit the pigeonholes that lenders reserve for low-risk applicants.
-The way you pay yourself a low salary to remain tax-efficient goes over the head of most advisers.
+On the High Street, your problem will be that you don't fit the pigeonholes that lenders reserve for low-risk applicants.
+You pay yourself a low salary on purpose: to remain tax-efficient.
+Most in-branch and call centre advisors just won't grasp this concept!

 We've heard many tales of woe from clients who've come to us desperate for help.
 You may be familiar with this scenario.